-On Wednesday August 12th, Secretary of State Mike Pompeo announced the extension of the Clean Network Program aimed directly at guarding America’s sensitive information from “malign actors” like the Chinese Communist Party.
-This extension will include five new programs rooted in internationally accepted digital trust standards.
+On Wednesday, August 12th, Secretary of State Mike Pompeo announced the extension of the Clean Network Program aimed directly at guarding America’s sensitive information from “malign actors”, like China foreign interference.
+This extension will include five new programs for internet law that are rooted in internationally accepted digital trust standards.

-Below is a listed breakdown of each new program:
+Below is a breakdown of each new program:

-- Clean Store: The purpose of this program is to remove untrusted apps from U.S. app stores.
-“PRC apps threaten our privacy, proliferate viruses and spread propaganda and disinformation,” as stated in the announcement released by the U.S. department of state.
-This program would include TikTok as it is currently owned by the Chinese technology company ByteDance.
+The purpose of this program is to remove untrusted apps from U.S. app stores.
+“PRC apps threaten our privacy, proliferate viruses and spread propaganda and disinformation,” as stated in the announcement released by the U.S. Department of State.
+This program would include TikTok, as it is currently owned by the Chinese technology company ByteDance.

-- Clean Apps: Like the clean store program, Clean Apps aim to prevent untrusted PRC smartphone manufactures from making trusted apps available on their app stores.
-“Trusted” meaning those apps developed from leading U.S. and foreign companies that the U.S. is allied with.
-This pushes for these companies to ensure that their apps are removed from Huawei app store.
-The announcement released from the U.S. department of state reminds these companies that they would be “partnering with a human rights abuser” when having their available to Huawei users.
+Like the Clean Store Program, Clean Apps aim to prevent untrusted PRC smartphone manufactures from making trusted apps available on their app stores.
+“Trusted” meaning apps developed from leading U.S. and foreign companies that the U.S. is allied with.
+This pushes for these companies to ensure that their apps are removed from the Huawei app store.
+The announcement released from the U.S. Department of State reminds companies that they would be “partnering with a human rights abuser” when having their apps available to Huawei users.

 The U.S. is not the only country implementing the Clean Network program.
 The announcement mentions that more than thirty other countries are now “Clean Countries” and all have committed to exclusively using trusted vendors in their “Clean Networks”.

 So, what does all this mean for U.S. based tech companies?
 Essentially, steer clear of associating with Chinese companies.
 If you run an app, you may not be able to have it listed in Chinese app stores.
-As we’ve seen already with TikTok, the government is very serious about preventing the Chinese from interfering with American intelligence and won’t budge on banning a popular app even if it’s assumed to be for entertainment purposes only.
+As we’ve seen already with TikTok, the government is very serious about preventing Chinese political interference, and won’t budge on banning a popular app even if it’s assumed to be for entertainment purposes only.